Xamtastic/SmallestMvvmDemo/README.md

 The code for the Nuget Package is at the following link and may be compiled instead of using the Nuget package: https://github.com/Xamtastic/SmallestMvvm

+Please note that different levels of example are visible on different branches:
+- Master - minimal solution without page navigation.
+- Navigation_Minimal - minimal navigation passing the page's Navigation object into the view model from the page's code behind.

 ViewModel injection is achieved via a page class decoration, where the page implements PageBase, which itself implements ContentPage:

 ```